kwaikar009/aws-mattermost-deployment/README.md

 * Restrict database access to application server only (remove public access)
 * Implement Application Load Balancer for scalability
 * Add Auto Scaling for high availability
+* Self managed DB instance can be replaced with managed service like Amazon RDS

 ## 🔧 DevOps Perspective
 * Deployment was performed manually using AWS Console and SSH